godspeedsystems/gs-documentation/docs/microservices-framework/databases/Overview.md

 # Database Support Overview

 The framework takes the approach of schema driven development.
 It supports multiple kinds of SQL and NoSQL databases.
 The developer only needs to specify or generate the schema for a database, with authorization policies.
-The CRUD events and workflows are automatically generated from the schema itself.
+The CRUD events and functions are automatically generated from the schema itself.

 The framework provides functionality to access almost all popular databases through Prisma-as-datastore plugin [Plugin Repository](https://github.com/godspeedsystems/gs-plugins/tree/main/plugins/prisma-as-datastore) which is a powerful tool for efficient and secure database interactions in web applications.